grouparoo/app-example-porter/README.md

 # install iptables-persistent to save your rules
 sudo apt-get install iptables-persistent -y
-# answer 'yes' to save your existing rules
+# answer 'yes' to save your existing iptables rules
 ```

 Notes on configuring your `.env` on the server: